kaviproject/kaviproject.github.io/_posts/2014-3-3-Hello-World.md

 <html>
 <b>What is mean by statefull protocol and stateless protocol?</b>
-HTTp is stateless protocol.It is not storing the previous information.
+HTTP is stateless protocol.It is not storing the previous information.
 </html>

 What is mean by web server?